-Canon M5 versus Canon 800D
+Canon M5 vs 800D

 The Canon EOS M5 and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and February 2017.
 The M5 is a mirrorless interchangeable lens camera, while the 800D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D is notably larger (27 percent) than the Canon M5.
 Moreover, the 800D is markedly heavier (25 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the 800D are weather-sealed.